ray-project/ray/doc/source/tune/_tutorials/tune-tutorial.rst

 .. image:: /images/tune-api.svg

-This tutorial will walk you through the following process to setup a Tune experiment.
+This tutorial will walk you through the following process to setup a Tune experiment using Pytorch.
 Specifically, we'll leverage ASHA and Bayesian Optimization (via HyperOpt) via the following steps:

   1. Integrating Tune into your workflow
   2. Specifying a TrialScheduler